-- Stop the engine and let it cool before handling fuel.

-- Keep heat, sparks, and flame away.
+- Stop the engine and keep heat, sparks, and flame away.

 - Handle fuel only outdoors.

 - Wipe up spills immediately.

 Fuel Tank

 Empty the portable fuel tank into an approved gasoline container.
 Use a funnel to avoid spilling fuel.
 Rinse the fuel tank with nonflammable solvent to remove any accumulated sediment.